 Children Can Choose the Parent They Will Live With

-While some parents believe their child can choose where they will live, that is not true.
+While some parents believe their children can choose where they will live, that is not true.
 In a divorce with kids, Wisconsin family courts are focused on what is in the best interest of the child.
 While a child’s preference is something the court will take into consideration, it is not a controlling factor.

 One Party will have to pay Spousal Maintenance

-Spousal maintenance is when one spouse pays the other one money for on a temporary or, depending on the circumstances, permanent basis after divorce.
+Spousal maintenance is when one spouse pays the other one money on a temporary or, depending on the circumstances, permanent basis after divorce.
 The parties can agree to this support, or the court may order it.
 While spousal maintenance will not automatically be ordered, it may be appropriate.
 Factors such as each person’s respective education and earning capacity, the length of the marriage, and sacrifices one spouse made to support the other’s career can all be part of the court’s evaluation of whether spousal maintenance is appropriate.

 Misconceptions about divorce can create unrealistic expectations and add stress to an already tense situation.
 We know all aspects of Wisconsin divorce and can answer your questions and help you understand what to expect during the process.
 Contact us today to have a “first look” at your situation.